vikash-01/Aws-DevopsProject/ultimate-devops-project-aws/README.md

-# Notes for Ultimate DevOps Project and Resume Preparation Udemy Course
+# Notes for Ultimate DevOps Project

-- This repository contains the complete notes for the Ultimate DevOps Project and Resume Preparation course prepared by `Abhishek Veeramalla` on Udemy.
+- This repository contains the complete notes for the Ultimate DevOps Project.

-- Documentation is organized in Sections, the same way how videos are organized in the udemy course.